georgy28/Wolt_Challenge_2019/README.md

 including all the required details plus more.
 Just hover the mouse on top of the circle markers or click on the larger markers.
 You can enable/disable the different layouts on the map by clicking on the top right icon on the generated map.

-For now the solution is just a jupyter notebook file.
+For now the solution is just a jupyter notebook .ipynb file.
 The next step will be to use tkninter for a more user friendly input of different values.

 Please feel free to fork it and improve it!